 An Overview of the Medicare Part D Prescription Drug Benefit

 Medicare Part D is a voluntary outpatient prescription drug benefit for people with Medicare, provided through private plans approved by the federal government.
 Beneficiaries can choose to enroll in either a stand-alone prescription drug plan (PDP) to supplement traditional Medicare or a Medicare Advantage prescription drug plan (MA-PD), mainly HMOs and PPOs, that cover all Medicare benefits including drugs.
-In 2018, more than 43 million of the 60 million people with Medicare are enrolled in Part D plans.
-Of this total, nearly 6 in 10 (58%) are enrolled in stand-alone PDPs and just over 4 in 10 (42%) are enrolled in Medicare Advantage drug plans.
-The Congressional Budget Office (CBO) estimates that spending on Part D benefits will total $99 billion in 2019, representing 15% of net Medicare outlays
+In 2019, 45 million of the more than 60 million people covered by Medicare are enrolled in Part D plans.
+Of this total, more than half (56%) are enrolled in stand-alone PDPs and more than 4 in 10 (44%) are enrolled in Medicare Advantage drug plans.
+This fact sheet provides an overview of the Medicare Part D program, plan availability, enrollment, and spending and financing, based on data from the Centers for Medicare & Medicaid Services (CMS), the Congressional Budget Office (CBO), and other sources.

-Medicare Prescription Drug Plan Availability
+Medicare Prescription Drug Plan Availability in 2020

-Beneficiaries in each state will have a choice of multiple stand-alone PDPs in 2019, ranging from 22 PDPs in Alaska to 30 PDPs in the Pennsylvania/West Virginia PDP region (see map).
-In addition, beneficiaries will be able to choose among multiple MA-PDs offered at the local level for coverage of their Medicare benefits, including prescription drugs.
+Beneficiaries in each state will have a choice of multiple stand-alone PDPs in 2020, ranging from 24 PDPs in Alaska to 32 PDPs in California (see map).
+In addition, beneficiaries will be able to choose among multiple MA-PDs offered at the local level for coverage of their Medicare benefits.

-Low-Income Subsidy Plan Availability
+Low-Income Subsidy Plan Availability in 2020

-Part D Plan Premiums and Benefits
+Part D Plan Premiums and Benefits in 2020

-For 2019, PDP monthly premiums vary by plan across the country (and even within regions), ranging from a low of $10.40 for a PDP available in Texas to a high of $156 for a PDP in the Pennsylvania/West Virginia PDP region.
-In addition to the monthly premium, Part D enrollees with higher incomes ($85,000/individual; $170,000/couple) pay an income-related premium surcharge, ranging from $12.40 to $77.40 per month in 2019 (depending on income).
+The 2020 Part D base beneficiary premium—which is based on bids submitted by both PDPs and MA-PDs—is $32.74, a modest (1%) reduction from 2019.
+But actual premiums paid by Part D enrollees vary considerably from this amount.
+For 2020, PDP monthly premiums vary by plan across the country (and even within regions), ranging from a low of $12.18 for a PDP available in California to a high of $191.40 for a PDP in South Carolina.
+In addition to the monthly premium, Part D enrollees with higher incomes ($87,000/individual; $174,000/couple) pay an income-related premium surcharge, ranging from $12.20 to $76.40 per month in 2020 (depending on income).

-Both basic and enhanced plans vary in terms of their specific benefit design, coverage, and costs, including deductibles, cost-sharing amounts, utilization management tools (i.e., prior authorization, quantity limits, and step therapy), and formularies (i.e., covered drugs).
+Part D plans must offer either the defined standard benefit or an alternative equal in value (“actuarially equivalent”), and can also provide enhanced benefits.
+Both basic and enhanced benefit plans vary in terms of their specific benefit design, coverage, and costs, including deductibles, cost-sharing amounts, utilization management tools (i.e., prior authorization, quantity limits, and step therapy), and formularies (i.e., covered drugs).
 Plan formularies must include drug classes covering all disease states, and a minimum of two chemically distinct drugs in each class.
 Part D plans are required to cover all drugs in six so-called “protected” classes: immunosuppressants, antidepressants, antipsychotics, anticonvulsants, antiretrovirals, and antineoplastics.